 5. Add Interactive Features to Engage Your School’s Prospects

+A common question is: which email is best for email marketing?
 Interactive emails incorporate features that promote user engagement and participation.
-The focus is on providing a fun and memorable email experience, attracting interested prospects and motivating them to stay on your email for a longer period of time.
-In this way, interactive emails can do wonders to make your email marketing efforts stand out.
+The focus is on providing a fun and memorable email experience, attracting interested prospects, and motivating them to stay on your email for a longer period of time.
+In this way, interactive emails can make your marketing efforts stand out.